dominodatalab/lama_sft_model_sentry/README.md

 3. This ensures that the artifacts cannot be modified afer a Domino workspace/job stops.
 MLFLOW Model Registry track the `DOMINO_RUN_ID` indirectly via the MLFLOW run associated with the registered model version.
 This can be used by the Model API to discover the artifacts folder loaded by the MLFLOW run from inside the workspace.
 A custom domsed mutation can also ensure only the `/artifacts/mlflow/{DOMINO_PROJECT_ID}/{DOMINO_RUN_ID}` is mounted making this operationally efficient.

-The takeaway being, the approach is flexible and can adapt to complex requirements while still being cost efficient by ensuring large LLM artifacts are not copied multiple times, and compute costs are no more than necessary.
+>> The takeaway being, the approach is flexible and can adapt to complex requirements while still
+>> being cost efficient by ensuring large LLM artifacts are not copied multiple times, and compute
+>> costs are no more than necessary.

+## Included Notebooks and Model Code

-The following notebooks are included-
+The following notebooks/code is included-

 1. Fine Tuning the LAMA SFT Model [notebook](https://github.com/dominodatalab/lama_sft_model_sentry/blob/main/llama2-ft.ipynb)
 2. Clone the [repo](https://github.com/dominodatalab/domino-field-solutions-installations).
 The model checkpoints are written to `/artifacts/mlflow/{DOMINO_PROJECT_ID}`